datashaman/putio-automator/README.md

 A suite of commands for managing torrents, transfers and files on put.io.

-The *etc* folder contains a supervisor config file for the watcher, and a cron file for cron.d with a suggested schedule.
-The cron file uses flock so the jobs don't run over eachother if they take a long time.

 Configure Sickrage to use a Torrent black hole folder.
 Configure this application to monitor that folder and download to the same folder used for post-processing in Sickrage.